Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Introduction

-Overall, the \cite{Barclay18} plot has a similar shape to that of the observed planets, with a peak in observed planet number at intermediate M dwarf radii.
-It also predicts a similar number of planets in the overall sample (33 TOIs vs.\ 31 in the simulated results).
-However, the two have slightly different shapes, with the simulations slightly overpredicting the number of planets around very small stars and underpredicting those around larger stars.
+Overall, if we assume Poisson $\sqrt{n}$ errors, the simulation results do not seem to disagree at a greater than one sigma level within most bins.
+The simulations also seem to broadly reproduce the shape of the observed distribution of planet candidates, with a peak in detections at intermediate radii.
+It also predicts a similar number of planets in the overall sample (33 candidates vs.\ 31 in the simulated results).
+However, a closer examination shows that the simulation appears to systematically underestimate the detection of planets around the largest of stars ($R_\star\,>\,0.5\, R_\odot$) and overestimate detections around the smallest of stars ($R_\star\,<\,0.3\,R_\odot$).
 While this only represents a single instance of a suite of simulations, it points towards the possibility that we are observing fewer planets around very low-mass stars than what was anticipated before the \tess launch.
+However, the \cite{Barclay18} results do not give us the statistical strength necessary to draw any concrete conclusions.

+This motivates us to perform a new suite of simulations, focusing specifically on nearby M dwarfs, using the actual \tess yield of planet candidates and the list of stars that were observed. \tess has surveyed many more stars since the end of Year 2, which should lend our simulations additional statistical strength.
+In addition, we run a large number of instances of these simulations, to give us a sense of how our results vary.
+We choose to index our models using the stellar radius, as the stellar radius is a fundamental parameter of interest in transit observations, and it directly affects the observed planetary signal.
+We also include models of radius-dependent (as radius closely traces mass around main-sequence M dwarfs) stellar activity and planet occurrence, to see if these meaningfully affect the distribution of observed planets.

-If the observed drop in rocky TOIs at $R_\star < 0.3R_\odot$ is due to a drop-off in planetary occurrence or an increase in stellar activity, it could have implications with regards to future searches for planets around these tiny stars.
-A decrease in planetary occurrence at small stellar masses could also provide us with insight into how planets form around M dwarfs. \cite{Mulders_2021} showed that a drop in planetary occurrence rate around very small stars could be explained with a pebble drift and accretion model with cold giant planets. \cite{Pan21} also found a dependency between stellar mass, disk profile, and planetary occurrence, resulting in a decrease in planetary occurrence around the smallest of stars ($M_*\,<0.2\, M_\odot$, with a somewhat coarse grid of models) regardless of formation scenario.
+If the observed discrepancy in rocky planet detections at $R_\star\,<\,0.3\,R_\odot$ is due to a decrease in planet occurrence or an increase in stellar activity, it could have implications with regards to future searches for planets around these tiny stars.
+A decrease in planet occurrence at small stellar radii could also provide us with insight into how planets form around M dwarfs. \cite{Mulders_2021} theorized that the rocky planet occurrence distribution may peak at intermediate M dwarf masses, using a pebble drift and accretion model.
+They found that the increase in giant planet formation around larger stars tended to inhibit the formation of rocky planets.
+Meanwhile, tiny host stars simply lacked the necessary material to form large numbers of planets. \cite{Pan21} also found a dependency between stellar mass and planet occurrence, resulting in a decrease in planet occurrence around the smallest of stars ($M_*\,<\,0.2\, M_\odot$) in most formation scenarios.